 Through these prototypes, we solved the user problems identified in the research above for each of our personas as they tried to discover, share, and compare technical information on the Power Systems website.
 In a final round of evaluative testing on our wireframes and prototypes, we received feedback from IBM customers that added validation to the new direction we created, as well as measured our final System Usability Scale score:

-The team's work has now been handed off to another team within IBM to carry forward at an IBM Systems-wide level, using the design principles and patterns that our team created in redesigns across the websites for Power Systems, Z Systems and IBM Storage products.
-The finished design work is not shown here for confidentiality purposes, but will be posted as soon as the work is released to the public via the aforementioned team.
+The team's work was handed off to another team within IBM to carry forward at an IBM Systems-wide level, using the design principles and patterns that our team created in redesigns across the websites for Power Systems, Z Systems and IBM Storage products.
+The finished design work is not shown here for confidentiality purposes, however you can view the most up-to-date Power web presence at ibm.com/power.